ninfueng/convolutional-autoencoder-for-anomaly-detection/README.md

 # Convolutional Anomaly Detection Autoencoder
-This is an re-implementation of "Reverse Reconstruction of Anomaly Input Using Autoencoders" from Akihiro Suzuki et al. and the improvement proposed by Al Aama Obada.
-For further information, please look at the report `report.pdf` or ask me.
+This is an implementation of "Reverse Reconstruction of Anomaly Input Using Autoencoders" from Akihiro Suzuki et al. The main distinction between this implementation and the paper is I changed the model from all fully connected layers to convolution related layers to increasing the capacity of model.
+This work also included the TUV space converting proposed by Al Aama Obada (Currently, the code did not supported).

 ## Requirements:
   1. Python 3.6.8